 There are several kinds of arthritis that can affect the shoulder joint, each of which has varying causes.
+Conservative shoulder arthritis treatment options such as anti-inflammatory medications and physical therapy are generally always recommended to start.
 Among the most common types of shoulder arthritis are:

 - – Osteoarthritis, a condition which involves gradual wearing and tearing of shoulder cartilage and most often affects individuals ages 50 and older

 - – Rheumatoid arthritis, a chronic autoimmune disease that can cause the lining of one or both shoulder joints to swell

 - – Cuff tear arthropathy, a severe, complex kind of shoulder arthritis that develops from an irreparable rotator cuff tear